vantaylo/Employee-Management-System-App/README.md

 ## Installation

-1 - To install all dependencies, in terminal, run $ npm install 2 - To start application, run $ node index.js
+- To install all dependencies, in terminal, run $ npm install
-3 - Run employeesDB.sql in MySQLWorkbench
+- To start application, run $ node index.js

-## Preview
+- Run employeesDB.sql in MySQLWorkbench

 ## User Story